-If you roll over the payment to a Roth IRA, a special rule applies under which the amount of the payment rolled over (reduced by any after-tax amounts) will be taxed.
-However, the 10% additional income tax on early distributions will not apply (unless you take the amount rolled over out of the Roth IRA within five years, counting from January 1 of the year of the rollover).
-For payments from the Plan during 2010 that are rolled over to a Roth IRA, the taxable amount can be spread over a two-year period starting in 2011.
+You can roll over a payment from the Plan to a Roth IRA.
+If you rollover the payment to a Roth IRA, a special rule applies under which the amount of the payment rolled over (reduced by any after-tax amounts) will be taxed.
+However, the 10% additional income tax on early distributions will not apply (unless you take the amount rolled over out of the Roth IRA within 5 years, counting from January 1 of the year of the rollover).
+For payments from the Plan during 2010 that are rolled over to a Roth IRA, the taxable amount can be spread over a 2-year period starting in 2011.

 If you roll over the payment to a Roth IRA, later payments from the Roth IRA that are qualified distributions will not be taxed (including earnings after the rollover).
-A qualified distribution from a Roth IRA is a payment made after you are age 591⁄2 (or after your death or disability, or as a qualified first-time homebuyer distribution of up to \$10,000) and after you have had a Roth IRA for at least five years.
+A qualified distribution from a Roth IRA is a payment made after you are age 59 1⁄2 (or after your death or disability, or as a qualified first-time homebuyer distribution of up to \$10,000) and after you have had a Roth IRA for at least 5 years.
 In applying this 5-year rule, you count from January 1 of the year for which your first contribution was made to a Roth IRA.
 Payments from the Roth IRA that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
 You do not have to take required minimum distributions from a Roth IRA during your lifetime.
-For more information, see IRS Publication 590.
-Individual Retirement Arrangements (IRAs).
+For more information, see IRS Publication 590, Individual Retirement Agreements (IRAs).